B-Yan/traductionPlugin/README.md

 Optimize the AI (in my test run watching the 10 sec video is quicker than running the AI) Add unit test to python backend
 Add a config.file
+Replace print/console.log by logger readContent.searchIt/getUrl could benefit from subfonction for frontend capabilities content.searchVid should have it's code separeted in subfonction by webpage/url (default, youtube, etc.)

 Save a prebuilt image of the API on dockerhub?
 Make infrastructure as code with terraform?